Xion345/xion345.github.io/_posts/2015-08-05-reliable-laptop-benchmarks.md

 ### Naive approaches ###

-Lets start by naively running the full set of experiments
+Let's start by naively running the full set of experiments

     $ ./runner.py

 Oh, and by the way, before you start fainting, the `runner.py` python script is just a wrapper which runs my algorithm — again, implemented in C++ — for each value of the parameter.
 I am *not* benchmarking the CPU run time of a Python script.
 And… look at the nice graph I get: